losferwords/xml-parser/README.md

 # XML Schema parser

-This tool is a test prototype for xml schema parser
+This tool is a React-based prototype for xml schema parser

+# Demo

+You can try this tool [here](https://losferwords.github.io/xml-parser)

 ## Available Scripts